Most spider bites cause only minor injury. Bites from a few spider species can be dangerous.

 Black widow spider

-- Intense pain and stiffness
+- Redness, pain and swelling

-- Severe abdominal pain or cramping
+- Severe abdominal rigidity or cramping

 Brown recluse spider

-- At first, a mild stinging
+- At first, a mild pain

 - A deep blue or purple area around the bite, which may develop a red ring around it

 June 11, 2021